PG1003/observer/README.md

 The output is:
 >Hello World!

-### Connecting a function that ignores extra parameters from subject
+### Connecting a function that ignores the extra parameters from subject

 ```c++
 // 1 A free function that accepts one string parameter.